-If you have PMS, your breasts might feel swollen, sore, or tender as you near your period day.
+If you have PMS, your breasts might feel swollen, sore, or tender as you get closer to the first day of your period.
 This soreness can be mild to severe and is usually most intense before your period starts.
 This symptom is due to hormone changes and improves once your period begins.

 Your breast may grow bigger as hormones prepare them to produce milk.
-This symptom lasts throughout pregnancy.
-You might need to get new bras to feel comfortable.
+This symptom lasts throughout pregnancy and some women get new bras to feel comfortable.

 If it’s PMS, you might feel fatigued until after your period starts, but with pregnancy, fatigue might not go away until you give birth.
 Pregnancy fatigue can also be due to hormonal changes and additional stress.

 Hormone changes can cause you to experience symptoms like teariness, anxiety, depression, irritability, and mood swings in early pregnancy, as well as when you’re about to be on your period.
 But you might also be experiencing mood changes during pregnancy due to adjusting to the other changes pregnancy might have brought into your life, like morning sickness.